Tesco suspends opening of F&F stores in Russia - sources

-MOSCOW British retailer Tesco Plc (TSCO.L) has suspended opening its F&F clothing stores in Russia, retail industry sources told Reuters.
+MOSCOW Aug 14 British retailer Tesco Plc has suspended opening its F&F clothing stores in Russia, retail industry sources told Reuters.

-Debruss, the Russian franchise operator for British department store group Debenhams (DEB.L), said in March it planned to open two F&F outlets in June and one more in August 2015 in Moscow shopping malls.
+Debruss, the Russian franchise operator for British department store group Debenhams, said in March it planned to open two F&F outlets in June and one more in August 2015 in Moscow shopping malls.

 None of the stores has opened, and Debruss said on Friday it was "not currently working with F&F".
 It declined further comment.